 Can expats vote?

 Yes.
 All American citizens can vote, wherever in the world they live.
-Our nation was founded on the concept of ‘no taxation without representation’, and along with having to continue filing US taxes, American citizens residing overseas retain the right to vote.
+This right aligns with the foundational American principle of ‘no taxation without representation’, and along with having to continue filing US taxes, American citizens residing overseas retain the right to vote.

 Expats can vote in all federal elections, including both presidential and Congress, and including primaries.